 We've worked with local dog experts and community members to design a new fenced dog recreation area, coming to Plimmerton Domain north this summer.

 The location is a portion of the north end of the Domain, to be split into three zones – high energy, low energy and a limited zone for owners and/or dogs that need a separate area.
-Ground is expected to be broken week of 13 January.
+Construction is under way.

 A volunteer design group of local dog experts, the Plimmerton Residents’ Association and Porirua City Councillors, met regularly with Council Parks staff to create a preliminary design.

 The result is an area designed for dogs of all shapes and speeds.
 The design has paths, gates, drinking water, planting and even a dog shower should dogs get muddy in the wetter months.

 zone is the largest of the three zones and is aimed at dogs that have lots of